meganschultepdx/highlander-house-tap-room/src/components/README.md

 # Current Features:

-* landing page with:
+* home page with:
   - navbar component
-    - click on "Log In "in navbar to route to login page
+    - click on "Employee Login "in navbar to route to fake employee login page
-  - footer component
     - click on "About" in footer to route to about page
+    - click on Home to route back home from other pages.
-* Navbar, Footer and their links to login and About show on every page or when other components are displayed.
+    - Navbar and its links to show on every "page" or when other components are displayed.
-* styling to match Shudder's styling.
+  - List of Kegs that is a kegList component that holds a hard-coded list of current kegs and uses a child kegs component to display each individual keg.
-* Login page has fake login form but 'login" button routes you to collections page
+* Employee Login page has fake login form but 'login" button routes you to Add/edit keg page.
-* Collections page features list of "featured collections" from Firebase Database
-* click on Shudder logo in navbar to return to home/landing page from any other page
-* live Firebase deployment

-# Future Planned Features:

-* replace more of the static images with built components
-* Retrieve and display collection images that are saved in Firebase storage
-* Format data from Firebase to display correctly in columns with images
+* Add/Edit keg component page has form that allows employees to add/edit current kegs.
-* Display Horror101 data from Firebase with images
+* styling with css modules and webpack bundled images

  ## Known Bugs